mpasovic/majapasovic.org/_posts/2014-01-10-numeric-patterns-and-the-universe.md

 supposed to remind us of?
-In line with the teachings of Euclid and other Greek mathematicians, I choose to believe that all of the geometric shapes and numerical patterns in nature are here to remind us of the divine harmony and order on a macrocosmic level.
+In line with the teachings of Euclid and other Greek mathematicians, I choose to believe that all of the geometric shapes and numerical patterns in nature are here to remind us of the harmony and order on a macrocosmic level.
 More importantly, diverse geometric shapes and patterns in nature also exemplify the perfection and unity of divine creations, as opposed to the human attempts to mimic that perfection and soar beyond the beauty and harmony of the natural